 Sure, our classes and academic offerings sharpen our mind and train us to succeed in a specialized area.
 Even 20 years after graduation from ND, I know this is true; I can point to a few specific examples as evidence.
 But I also know that my greatest preparation has been from the experiences I have had as a member of the Notre Dame family.
 For me, my participation in the Alliance for Catholic Education (ACE program ) shaped all that I am as a Catholic educator and coach.
 For Joe Schmidt, his experience as a D-1 athlete at the University of Notre Dame must translate into his qualification and preparation for his work today.

 As a star of "A Season with Notre Dame Football," fans got special insight into how Schmidt might answer that.
 As seen on the Showtime series, the 6'0" athlete out of Orange CA spent countless hours doing much more than working out.
 Schmidt analyzed game tape, learned plays, counseled teammates, talked to the media and worked with the coaching staff.
 He balanced a schedule and succeeded in managing priorities.
 I think he could talk to Ted Robinson for quite some time about much more.
 I'm not sure how that experience couldn't prepare you for a demanding career.

-We want to believe that sports prepares us for much more than just a 12-0 season.
+We want to believe that sports prepare us for much more than just a 12-0 season.
 I want to know that though I may lose some things in committing to a sport, what I gain proves to be that much more.
 It's time to reframe the questions and rethink our vision.

-Give thanks to God for the experience that a person gains as a student an an athlete.
+Give thanks to God for the experience that a person gains as a student an athlete.
 Our passions are never limited to just one domain.
 We are that much richer when we can see how one can influence another.
 Thank you Joe and Ted, and the University of Notre Dame for the family that you are and the experiences you extend beyond the Dome.
-Go Irish.
+Go, Irish.

 Jed and Ted